Gomphidius glutinosus

-Gomphidius glutinosus, commonly known as the slimy spike-cap, is a gilled mushroom found in Europe & North America.
+Gomphidius glutinosus, commonly known as the hideous gomphidius, glutinous gomphidius, purple slime spike, slimy spike, or slimy spike-cap, is a gilled mushroom found in Europe & North America.
 Although it has gills, it is a member of the order Boletales, along with the boletes.
 The fruiting bodies sprout in pine, fir and spruce woodland in Europe in autumn.
 Initially, are completely covered with a slimy veil, breaking through to reveal a greyish or brownish-capped mushroom with decurrent greyish gills which sometimes resembles a child's top.
 Opinions differ on the suitability of this mushroom for the table, some guides hold it in high regard, while others view it with caution.

 Taxonomy

 Gomphidius glutinosus was initially described by German mycologist Jacob Christian Schäffer as Agaricus glutinosus in 1774, in his series on fungi of Bavaria and the Palatinate, Fungorum qui in Bavaria et Palatinatu circa Ratisbonam nascuntur icones.
 The father of mycology Elias Magnus Fries gave it its current genus and binomial name in 1838.
 The genus name is derived from the Greek 'γομφος' gomphos meaning "plug" or "large wedge-shaped nail".
 The specific epithet glutinosus is the Latin adjective "sticky".

 British botanist Samuel Frederick Gray described Cortinaria viscida the "viscid curtain-stool" in his 1821 work A natural arrangement of British plants, concluded by Orson K. Miller Jr. to be the same species.

 In 1971, Miller described two varieties: G. glutinosus var. purpureus from a specimen collected near Nordman, Idaho.
 More drab purple to wine-coloured, this taxon is native th the Rockies in Idaho, Montana and Alberta.
 G. glutinosus var. salmoneus was described from Kaniksu National Forest in Idaho.
 With a salmon-coloured cap, it is native to northern and central Idaho as far south as Payette National Forest.

 Alternate common names in Germany are Kuhmaul "cow snout", and Rotzer.